 University Of Maryland Medical Center Alcohol And Drug Abuse Program is an addiction treatment center located at 1001 West Pratt Street, 2nd Floor in the 21223 zip code in Baltimore, MD.

 It is operated by the State government.
-University Of Maryland Medical Center Alcohol And Drug Abuse Program provides suboxone prescription, buprenorphine maintenance and relapse prevention from naltrexone.
-Some of the treatment approaches used by University Of Maryland Medical Center Alcohol And Drug Abuse Program include matrix model, motivational interviewing and trauma counseling.
-University Of Maryland Medical Center Alcohol And Drug Abuse Program provides outpatient heroin treatment, intensive outpatient heroin treatment and regular outpatient heroin treatment.
-It also provides inpatient treatment for co-occurring mental health and heroin use and residential treatment for heroin use.
+University Of Maryland Medical Center Alcohol And Drug Abuse Program provides buprenorphine maintenance, relapse prevention from naltrexone and administers naltrexone.
+Some of the treatment approaches used by University Of Maryland Medical Center Alcohol And Drug Abuse Program include substance use counseling approach, relapse prevention and counseling for trauma victims.
+University Of Maryland Medical Center Alcohol And Drug Abuse Program provides outpatient heroin treatment, outpatient methadone/buprenorphine/naltrexone treatment and regular outpatient heroin treatment.
+It also provides inpatient dual diagnosis treatment and residential heroin addiction treatment.

 Here are the full facility listing details on University of Maryland Medical Center Alcohol and Drug Abuse Program in Baltimore, MD: